tModLoader/tModLoader/PortingNotes_1.4.5.md

 - Projectile.drawLayer will simplify Projectile.hide and ProjectileLoader.DrawBehind usage
 - Move Item.instanced failed patch to WorldItem.
 Also noGrabDelay, beingGrabbed, timeSinceItemSpawned patch.
 - Item.armorPenetration added, should we keep tml-added ArmorPenetration property?
+  - "This is unused, replaced with this.ArmorPenetration." patch might be incorrect as well.
+Nearby switch table also changed a lot, might need to apply them elsewhere.
 - Vanilla CanHavePrefixes logic changed, might be able to use it rather than tml changes.
 - Item banner related methods moved to GameContent.BannerSystem.
 Need to move docs over.
-- Item Shimmer/Update/CheckLavaDeath/MoveInWorld/GetPickedUpByMonsters_Special/FindOwner/getRect/related methods have moved to World Item.
+- Item Shimmer/Update/CheckLavaDeath/MoveInWorld/GetPickedUpByMonsters_Special/FindOwner/getRect/GetShimmered/related methods have moved to World Item.
 Need to move docs/patches over.
 - ModPylon.DrawMapIcon needs to support new vanilla options (DrawClamped when fullscreen it seems.)
 - ItemSlot has new flip parameter, what is it used for?
 PreDrawInInventory needs flip parameter. (and itemFade parameter?
 And secondColor?)
 - "// Sound is played on animation start #ItemTimeOnAllClients" comments around "SoundEngine.PlaySound(item6.UseSound" in MessageBuffer's `ShotAnimationAndSound` code.
 ShotAnimationAndSound was renamed, we might need to verify that this is still fixed in tmod.